Jondes/React_Hooks/README.md

 # React_Hooks
-Hooks let you use state and other React features without writing a class.
-Hooks are functions that let you “hook into” React state and Lifecycle features from function components.
+Hooks let you use state and other React features without writing a Class.
+Hooks are Functions that let you “hook into” React state and Lifecycle features from Function components.